DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/3-advanced-e2e.md

 ![](assets/synthetics-elm-var-2.png)

 A few explanations of the different variables:
 - Pattern: create random values that are helpful to fill fields and forms randomly.
 For example, a timestamp.
+It's not necessarily random, though.
+It can also create a variable containing a predefined, static text to be reused in the test.
 - Element: create a value from the content of the element.
 We won't use that as we need only a part of the content.
-- Global variable: create a local variable from a global variable, and make the variable available to all tests.
-It can contain credentials, URLs, and so on.
+- Global variable: import a global variable into this test.
+A global variable is available to all tests and can contain credentials, URLs, and so on, that needs to be available globally.
 - Email: create an email address that can receive mail.
 It's very useful for confirmation links, notifications, and so on.

 We want to extract the value from a specific element — the discount insert — so let's select this element, like in the previous steps.